ryanemmans/data-structures-and-algorithms/javascript/401/class-02-insert-shift/README.md

 - Use splice to insert the element.
 (But I don't think it's that simple.)
 - Return the array.

-- (An alternative would be dividing the array in half and using a for loop, but I'm not yet totally clear on how to execture this.)
+- (An alternative would be dividing the array in half and using a for loop, but I'm not yet totally clear on how to execute this.)

 ## Pseudocode